Use our house template printable to make a beautiful paper gingerbread house craft. Mix and match for an unique look.

 Technically, I didn’t actually make it, just helped others create theirs.
 I volunteered for both my kids’ Christmas parties and in kindergarten they made gingerbread houses.
 After I saw how they were made, we replicated them at home too.
 And now that I learned how the tricks, it’s starting to become a family Christmas tradition.

 These gingerbread houses aren’t made from cookies and decorated with candies.
 Instead we only used paper and a gingerbread house template that I have created.

 The gingerbread house craft template comes with several options for the window, door and side door decorations.
 This way kids can make several houses that won’t look alike.

 They can write a short Christmas message on the back of the gingerbread houses and give them to grandma or grandpa as a Christmas cards.

 If you’re looking for gingerbread house crafts for preschool, this one is perfect.
 Students will practice their fine motor skills by scissors cutting the patterns and gluing them together.

 Our gingerbread house craft is also good for kindergartners as well as older kids.

 Just imagine a whole classroom decorated with these gingerbread houses.
 It would look magical.

 This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.

-How to make a gingerbread house paper craft
+How to make a gingerbread house for kids

 The Gingerbread house template comes with two versions: